eskawl/intermediary/docs/basic-concepts.md

 ### Series
 You can also chain intermediaries using the series method for better composition.
 This way you can mix and match intermediaries to reuse them.
+See [this example](/examples/chaining) for using afterware in a series.
 ```js
 const intermediary1 = new Intermediary([addCount]);
 const intermediary2 = new Intermediary([repeater, shouter]);